 Insurance plans have different contracted rates with different healthcare providers.
 Rates are determined (generally speaking) by the negotiating power of the provider.

-On the other hand if you see me in a clinic setting – as part of a larger network, corporate chain, or hospital joint venture – then the rates will almost always be higher, with a more limited choice of insurance plans.
-How much higher is tough to say, but patients have reported to me that in extreme cases they paid a clinic 3-5 TIMES the amount they’d have paid me.
+On the other hand if you see me in a clinic setting – as part of a larger network, corporate chain, or hospital joint venture – then the rates can often be higher, but go against your deductible, coinsurance, or copayments.
 That’s only counting the PER VISIT difference, and not the overall cost of your care.

 If you get your care in a physical therapy clinic owned by your surgeon, studies show that the cost differential gets even wider, as still more care is provided by technicians, and the orthopedic group owners count on (and push for) a larger number visits per patient to maintain profitability.
 You’re nothing but a captive audience!

 What Fees Are Associated with ConciergeCare?

 The Trip Fee is only $15 per visit, and it covers your use of my equipment (TENS, heat, Ice, etc) in your home between therapy visits.
 You will also have the option to buy items used during your treatment, ordering through links on this website.
 This is not a fee that would ever be covered by your insurance company.